hakimel/reveal.js/README.md

 	multiplex: {
 		// Example values.
 Generate your own.
-		secret: '13652805320794272084', // Obtained from the socket.io server (in this case from here [revealjs.jit.su/token](http://revealjs.jit.su/token).
+		secret: '13652805320794272084', // Obtained from the socket.io server (revealjs.jit.su/token).
 Gives this (the master) control of the presentation
 		id: '1ea875674b17ca76', // Obtained from socket.io server (in this case from here [revealjs.jit.su/token](http://revealjs.jit.su/token)
 		url: 'revealjs.jit.su:80' // Location of socket.io server
 	},